Skip to content

 • Flying Blue miles expire after 2 years of inactivity

-The best way to start your search for Air France/KLM Flying Blue promo rewards is to start on the desktop version of the Air France or KLM website.
+The best way to start your search for Flying Blue promo rewards is to start on the desktop version of the Air France or KLM website.
 You’ll need to log in with your Flying Blue account to search for award tickets.
 Flying Blue is free to join, so simply create a new account if you don’t already have one.

 You’ll search for Air France/KLM Promo Rewards in three steps: